dacog/textexpander_android/README.md

 2. Open the project in Android Studio.
 3. Build and run the project on your device or emulator.

+**Note:**

+**Direct APK Installation**:
+   - **Recommended Method**: Use ADB or Android Studio's Device Manager to avoid security restrictions.
+   - **Alternative Method**: If you need to install the APK directly, such as through a file transfer:
+      - Transfer the APK file to your device.
+      - Ensure you have enabled **Install from Unknown Sources** in your device settings.
+      - Use a file manager to locate and install the APK.
+      - Note: Direct installation methods may encounter additional security prompts or restrictions.
+In my case, I could not activate the accessibility service, but the app itself worked (but without text expansion, just the copy to clipboard functionality)

 ### Configuration

 1. Place your YAML files in the `Documents/espanso/match` directory on your device.
 The YAML files should contain triggers and replacement values in the following format: